ltht-epr/ltht-react/README.md

 4. Install dependencies `yarn install`
 5. Build with `yarn build` or `yarn build:slow`
 6. Publish to npm with `yarn run deploy:npm`.
 You'll need to authenticate.

+## GraphQL type generation

+GraphQL types can be updated by running `yarn run type:gen`.
+This assumes that you have the appropriate GraphQL endpoint up and running.
+Running ehr-client in mock mode is sufficient for this purpose.